Not Smith and Jones – Rare British Surnames On The Cusp Of Extinction

 Do you have a rare surname?
 Could your family be amongst the final bearers of near extinct British surnames?
 If your surname is Miracle, Villan, Relish or Tumbler for example, then you're a dying breed in Britain.
 If your surname is Bread or Spinster...then we will be surprised as you're presumed extinct!
 Read more to find out!

-To mark the completion of the 2011 UK census – when every person in the land is required to enter their personal details for posterity, we've identified the rarest British surnames: unusual last names that have lingered for centuries but are on the cusp of extinction (with just a handful of bearers), endangered (with under 200 bearers), or now missing, presumed extinct in 2011.
+We’ve identified the rarest British surnames: unusual last names that have lingered for centuries but are on the cusp of extinction (with just a handful of bearers), endangered (with under 200 bearers), or now missing, presumed extinct.
 Here we reveal these names and the origins and history of each.

 We're also seeking the general public’s help to confirm whether surnames thought to be extinct have truly disappeared and, if so, just who the last bearers were.
 So if your surname is amongst the rare or presumed extinct names listed below - we'd love to hear from you!